pour cette présentation partiellement en français⤴️cliquer sur le drapeau français

-► Full reference: Frison-Roche, M.-A., Never exclude Judges and Lawyers in Compliance Law", in , in Frison-Roche, M.-A. (ed.), Compliance Jurisdictionalisation , série "Compliance & Regulation", Journal of Regulation & Compliance (JoRC) & Bruylant, to be published.
+► Full reference: Frison-Roche, M.-A.,, "Reinforce the Judge and the Attorney to impose Compliance Law as a characteristic of the Rule of Law", in , in Frison-Roche, M.-A. (ed.), Compliance Jurisdictionalisation , series "Compliance & Regulation", Journal of Regulation & Compliance (JoRC) & Bruylant, to be published.

 ► this article is the introduction of the book.

 ► Summary of the article : One can understand that the compliance mechanisms are presented with hostility because they seem designed to keep the judge away, whereas there is no Rule of Law without a judge.
 Solid arguments present compliance techniques as converging towards the uselessness of the judge (I).
 Certainly, we come across magistrates, and of all kinds, and powerful ones, but that would be a sign of imperfection: its ex-ante logic has been deployed in all its effectiveness, the judge would no longer be required...
 And the lawyer would disappear so with him...

 This perspective of a world without a judge, without a lawyer and ultimately without Law, where algorithms could organize through multiple processes in Ex Ante the obedience of everyone, the "conformity" of all our behaviors with all the regulatory mass that is applicable to us, supposes that this new branch of Law would be defined as the concentration of processes which gives full effectiveness to all the rules, regardless of their content.
 But supposing that this engineer's dream is even achievable, it is not possible in a democratic and free world to do without judges and lawyers.

 Therefore, it is imperative to recognize their contributions to Compliance Law, related and invaluable contributions (II).